Blade Runner (Box Set Finally Revealed + Specs)

 And Snatcher, you've got nothing to worry about in regards to the film appearing on HD and Blu-ray.
 Warners is faithful about putting out their biggest releases on all formats, and I'm sure this will be no different.

 But I am worried of only having an SD boxset and bare bones HD releases.... that is my problem.
-I'll have to tripple dip then =PMissing wrote:Very excited about the release, but the briefcase looks like overkill.
-I'll be happy with the DVDs alone.
+I'll have to tripple dip then =P

 From the mathematical perspective, consciousness might be regarded as a second derivative of sensation.